-Heaney puts on display a striking embodiment of his own vocation: from his travels around his Ulster neighbourhood he recalls an itinerant tradesman emblematic of old Ireland; he has perceived similarities between himself and the wandering tailor.
-The tailor has a way with clothes; the poet has a way with words.
-They both spend their time unpicking something to put it back together.
+An unexpected alter-ego of a kind – Heaney recognises an alternative embodiment of his own vocation.
+From his travels around Co.
+Derry he picks out an itinerant tradesman emblematic of old Ireland and detects similarities between himself and this wandering seamster.
+Just as the tailor has a way with clothes so the poet has a way with words – they both spend their time making up, unpicking, altering and putting back together.

-Without warning a memory flashes across the poet’s consciousness (Then all of a sudden there appears to me): a remnant of old Ireland, a sharer of Heaney’s ancestry who, as it turns out, mirrors in figurative form many of the traits of a poet: The journeyman tailor who was my antecedent.
+Without any warning (then all of a sudden) poetic charge can enter the poetic consciousness (appears to me) – on this occasion a remnant of old Ireland, a sharer of Heaney’s ancestry who mirrors in figurative form many of the poet’s traits (journeyman tailor who was my antecedent).

-There is something leprechaunish as the man sits Up on a table, cross-legged engaged in the first stage of the alteration process: ripping out/ A garment he must recut or resew.
-(The poet drafts and redrafts pieces.)
+The man’s posture has something leprechaunish about it (up on a table, cross-legged) as he engages in the first stage of an alteration (ripping out a garment he must recut or resew).
+In similar fashion the poet drafts and redrafts pieces.

-The tailor’s face intrigues him: the mouth, tensed in concentration (His lips tight back), the length of cotton thread between his teeth, the reticence that is part of the man’s nature (Keeping his counsel always, giving none), his eyelids set steady as wrinkled horn or iron, in his own world whether moving around or on the job: Self-absenting, both migrant and ensconced.
-How much of himself has Heaney surmised?
+The tailor’s face intrigues him: the mouth tensed in concentration (his lips tight back) around the regulation length of cotton (thread between his teeth), his silence that of the reticent individual he is (keeping his counsel always, giving none), his gaze (eyelids) fixed and unalterable (steady as wrinkled horn or iron), living in his own world (self-absenting), itinerant yet at home with himself wherever he might be (both migrant and ensconced).
+How much of his own manner is Heaney beginning to recognize?

 - Banagher: a small parish near Londonderry;